Pacific Northwest hit with exceptional heat

-Category: Space Hits: 2Pacific Northwest heatwave.
+Category: Space Hits: 8Pacific Northwest heatwave.
 This map shows land surface temperatures on June 25, 2021 in Washington state.
 Around noon on that day, surface temperatures in Seattle reached 120°F (49°C).
 By June 26, excessive heat warnings were in place across Washington, Oregon, and Northern California.
 Image via NASA Earth Observatory.

 Originally published by NASA Earth Observatory on June 29, 2021.
 Re-printed here with permission.